 It’s a hub for low-cost airlines LEVEL and Vueling, and a focus city for Air Europa, Iberia, easyJet, and Ryanair.
 Like Madrid, it’s possible to reach nearly all major European cities from Barcelona for less than $80 roundtrip.
 Beyond this, there are a significant number of flights to the UK, including smaller airports in Scotland and England for less than $50 roundtrip.

 We sent an average of 7 deals per month to Barcelona, more than one per week in many weeks, making it the best city to score a deal to in Europe.

 Number of deals in the last six months: 42

 Direct flights from: Atlanta (ends in October), Boston, DC (ends in October), Newark, New York, Los Angeles, Miami, Philadelphia (ends in October), San Francisco, and seasonally from Chicago

 Examples of previous deals we’ve sent to Barcelona:

 - NYC nonstop to Barcelona for $286 roundtrip

 - Boston or LA nonstop to Barcelona for $447

 The Flight Experts at Scott’s Cheap Flights look at thousands of possible airfare deals every week.
 When a deal meets our standards we send it out to our 2+ million members, saving them an average of $550 on each international flight.

-To reach our conclusions on the best and worst airports to fly into in Europe, we looked at airports in Europe serving metro areas of at least 1 million people.
-We then tallied up the total number of deal emails we sent to members arriving into those airports between January 1 and May 31, 2021.
+To reach our conclusions on the best airports to fly into in Europe, we looked at airports in Europe serving metro areas of at least 1 million people.
+We then tallied up the total number of deal emails we sent to members arriving into those airports between December 1, 2021 and May 1, 2022.